Dominicp16/Schwimmble/README.md

 desc=This__is__the__description__of__this__Schwimmble__mod.
 </code> would set the description of the mod to "This is the description of this Schwimmble mod."

-you can add an "imgPath" element (optional), with the value set to the path of the image of your mod (when not set the default is \img\picture.png, if that doesn't exist then it uses Schwimmble Bronson-Jazz's head. supports image paths.
+you can add an "imgPath" element (optional), with the value set to the path of the icon of your mod (when not set the default is \img\picture.png, if that doesn't exist then it uses Schwimmble Bronson-Jazz's head. supports image paths.
 <code>
 [basic]